meemknight/pinnedVector/README.md

 # pinnedVector

-It can grow in size with o(1) complexity without changing its pointer.
+It can grow in size with o(1) complexity without changing its pointer or copying elements.
 The memory stays contiguous.